Ambily313/LearningByDoing/OOPS_FLASK_MYSQL/README.md

 # Oops-flask-mysql

  This is for beginners, showing how to store and fetch data in a MySQL database using Python, Object-Oriented Programming (OOP) concepts, and Flask.
-The goal is to provide a hands-on experience that will help you understand the basics on your journey to becoming a data scientist.
+The aim is to offer practical experience that aids in grasping fundamental concepts.

 ## Description:-